');

 About Zion, OK

-Zion is a small community in Oklahoma with a population of 36 residents.
-The median household income is $0 per year, which is below the national average.
-The median age in Zion is 61.8 years.
+Zion is a small community located in Oklahoma with a population of 36 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $0 per year, which is 100% below the national median of $75,149.
+The median age of 61.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Zion Ranks in Oklahoma